5 Tips On How To Stop A Biting Parrot

 When you’ve identified what situations your parrot tends to bite in and begin using Clicker Training to retrain it, you’ll be amazed at how fast your parrot changes its ways!
 Even so, your parrot may still bite on occasion.
 You need to plan your reaction when the inevitable happens.
 Prevention is the bird training method of choice.
 Learn the O-P-A-L-S method for managing a biting bird.

 O – Observe and study situations that your bird tends to bite most.
-Is your bird fearful, hormonal, being territorial, trying to tell you it doesn’t want to held or has it just been trained to bite?
-Once you know why your bird is biting, you can figure out a plan to stop bird bites.
+Is your bird fearful, hormonal, nesting, being territorial, trying to tell you it doesn’t want to held or has it just been trained to bite?
+Once you know WHY your bird is biting, you can figure out a plan to stop bird bites.

 P – Prevent bites as much as possible with sidetracking techniques like “step up” on a stick like the Percher, or putting a treat in the food cup when placing bird in its cage; sidetrack fear and anxiety as much as possible.
 Remember that every time your bird bites you, it a bird training opportunity to refine biting techniques!

 A –Anticipate & plan all handling situations prior to engaging your bird.
 Figure out how your bird has acted in past situations of similar handling.
 For instance, if your parrot is going through a stage where it doesn’t want to go back to its cage, let it watch you put treats in its bird cup prior to putting it in the cage for a short term solution.
-A long term solution is to work on your bird training of teaching your bird to get in and out of its cage.
+A long term solution is to work on your biting parrot bird training of teaching your bird to get in and out of its cage.
 Offer immediate and meaningful rewards if your bird chooses to NOT try to bite.